Update on COVID-19 in Azerbaijan

 ARISC is closely monitoring the COVID-19 situation in Azerbaijan, and following local regulations in a rapidly changing environment.
 Following local policies and recommendations, our representative is working remotely.
 You can reach her by email: Leyla Rustamli Azerbaijan@arisc.org

 Borders are currently closed to passenger traffic.
 Citizens of Azerbaijan are permitted to return home accross the border from neighboring counrtries and vice-versa.
-Flights into and out of Azerbaijan are extremely limited.
+Flights into and out of Azerbaijan are no longer available.

 All kindergartens, schools and universities are closed since March 3.
-Some private schools offer online classes.
+Private schools offer online classes.
 State TV broadcasts classes for pupils who attend government schools.
-All public events have been cancelled.
-Country scale preventive disinfection measures are taking place.
+Country scale disinfection measures are regularly taking place.

 Representative for Azerbaijan (Azerbaijan “at” arisc. org)